JelmerDeHen/pling/README.md

 # Pling

-Perform action when user is afk
+Play sound and lock screen when user is afk.

 ## Config